schofida/mlod-enhancements/mlod-new-heroic-paths.md

 - Your strength increases by 1, to a maximum of 20.
 - You can pick up and throw any object or creature that is up to one size smaller than your current size (maximum size of large).
-  - For throwing objects, treat this action as a ranged attack with an improvised weapon with the thrown property.
+  - For throwing objects, treat this action as a single target ranged attack with an improvised weapon with the thrown property.
 The range and damage depends on the object size category.
 Small objects deal 1d6 base damage, medium objects deal 1d8 base damage, and large objects deal 2d6 base damage.
 The range is determined by the difference between your size and the size of the object.
 If the size difference is 1 (e.g. your size is medium and the object size is small), the range is 20/60.
 If the size difference is 2 (e.g. the object is small and your size is large), the range is 50/120.
 If the size difference is 3 or more, the range is 90/240.
 The GM determines the size category of the object.
-- For objects,.
-As a bonus action while raging, you can choose one Medium or smaller creature within your reach and move it to an unoccupied space you can see within 30 feet of yourself.
-An unwilling creature must succeed on a Strength saving throw (DC equals 8 + your proficiency bonus + your Strength modifier) to avoid the effect.
+  - For throwing creatures, as a bonus action, you can choose one creature smaller than you (maximum large) within your reach and move it to an unoccupied space you can see within 20 feet of yourself.
+The range increases to 50 ft and then finally to 90 feet depending on the size difference between you and the creature.
+An unwilling creature can be thrown but must be grappled first.
+Performing this action ends the grapple.
 If, at the end of this movement, the thrown creature isn’t on a surface or liquid that can support it, the creature falls, taking damage as normal and landing prone.

 ---